Dean Hamer: Films and media

 In 2017, Hamer and Wilson, with Hinaleimoana Wong-Kalu as producer, released Leitis in Waiting and Lady Eva, which documented the lives of transgender women in the conservative South Pacific Kingdom of Tonga.
 This was followed in 2019 by The Rogers, about transgender men in Samoa.
 These films became part of a campaign to decriminalize same-sex relationships across the Pacific.

 Hamer, Wilson and Wong-Kalu continued their collaboration in 2020 with the animated short film Kapaemahu, based on the hidden history of four stones on Waikiki Beach placed there as a tribute to four legendary mahu who first brought the healing arts from Tahiti to Hawaii.
 It premiered and won the Special Jury Prize at the Tribeca Film Festival and was shortlisted for an Oscar as Best Animated Short Film at the 93rd Academy Awards.
+The animated film was followed by a children's book published by Kokila, a PBS feature documentary, a multimedia exhibition at the Bishop Museum, permanent display at the Hawaiʻi Convention center, and inclusion in new interpretative signage at the Kapaemahu monument in Waikiki.

+The team's most recent film is Aikane, an animated short based on the Hawaiian term for intimate friends of the same sex.
+It won two Academy Award-qualifying film festival awards and was nationally distributed by Conde Nast on the Them platform.

+In 2024, Hamer initiated a multimedia community engagement and storytelling effort on the "Queer Histories of Hawaiʻi."
+Funded by the Mellon Foundation, the project aims to document and memorialize gender and sexual diversity across the multicultural landscape of the Hawaiian islands.

 Hamer is a frequent guest on TV documentaries and news shows including Good Morning America, Nightline and The Oprah Winfrey Show.
 He is featured in the Barbara Walters' special Heaven and Bill Maher documentary Religulous, and has been profiled in Time magazine.

-LGBT film directors

 Scholarly influence

-According to Google Scholar, Hamer's works have been cited over 27,000 times and he has an h-index of 72 as of August 2020.
+According to Google Scholar, Hamer's works have been cited over 33,000 times and he has an h-index of 72 as of August 2020.